-Lab/participation (7.5% of final grade): Lab/participation scores will be determined by class participation (discussion, questions, etc., within the lab, lecture and office hours) and lab attendance.
+Lab/participation (7.5% of final grade): Lab/participation scores will be determined by class participation (participating in discussion, answering questions, responding to iClicker questions, etc., within the lab, lecture and office hours) and lab attendance.
 The weekly lab sections will be spent doing hands-on demonstrations/discussions, review sessions for the exams, or retaking the midterms.
 Attendance at the review sessions or midterm retakes is optional, but to receive full credit for the lab participation portion of the final score, you must attend all of the sessions in which hands-on demonstrations are performed.
 If you are unable to attend the lab section in which you are enrolled, you may attend one of the other sections (space permitting).
 However, if circumstances in your life make it impossible to attend any lab section during a given week, you may do a make-up assignment to earn up to 90% of the missed lab.
 For the make-up assignment, you must either attend one of the events listed in the Lab Documents module of the Canvas site, or listen to one of the podcasts linked there (these may be updated throughout the term, as new material and events present themselves).
 Then, you must write a short response paper on the event or podcast (at least 2 pages, 12 point font, double spaced, 1 inch margins) - tell what you found most interesting, describe insights that you gained, discuss related issues that were brought to mind, etc. Email your paper (in pdf or doc format) to the instructor for credit.
-NOTE: You are only allowed one paper to make up for one missed lab.
+NOTE: You are only allowed one paper to make up for one missed lab due to an unexcused absence.
 If you find that you will be missing two or more labs throughout the term for valid reasons, please notify the instructor as soon as possible to discuss other possible remedies.

-Quizzes (12.5%): Short quizzes will occasionally be given in class (see the course outline, below).
-Quizzes will contain 3 multiple choice questions that pertain to the recently presented lecture material and the readings from the text.
+Quizzes (12.5%): Short iClicker quizzes will occasionally be given in class (see the course outline, below), and there is a single online quiz due in week 2.
+Quizzes will generally contain a few multiple choice questions that pertain to the recently presented lecture material and the readings from the text.
 Questions will occasionally be drawn from readings that have been assigned but have not yet been discussed in lecture (even those due the day of the quiz); however, these questions will be of a more general nature and should be easily answered if you have read the material.